MibaRoyal/Autodesk_Devcon_2026_Retex/AutodeskDevcon2026RetexNotes.md

 2) position encoding of the walkthrough route with sensor data, for example bluetooth
 3) language model analysis of layout drawings,
 4) language model analysis of site photos, normal and 360deg
-5) language model absorption of norms, documentation, requirements The integrated system would then enable a user to track job process, identify code violations and safety issues, delays in execution, process invoices and payments, and so forth.
+5) language model absorption of norms, documentation, requirements.

+The integrated system would then enable a user to track job process, identify code violations and safety issues, delays in execution, process invoices and payments, and so forth.
 No actual projects were presented, only hypothetical possibilities and a few sandbox examples.
 _Remark: This speaker used the word "imagine" many times; the presentation was heavily speculative and hype-oriented; whether a stable, fast, efficient system, that runs reliably on low-grade hardware, can at all be created, remains to be seen._